anusha-murali/anusha-murali.github.io/graph.md

 ## 1. Depth First Search

 DFS is a fundamental technique for exploring a graph using a stack as the basic data structure.
+It has the following applications:
+1. Traversing/searching a graph
+2. Cycle detection
+3. Topological sort of DAG

 **[Depth First Search](./dfs.md)**

 ## 2. Breadth First Search

-BFS is a technique for exploring a graph using a queue as the basic data structure.
+BFS is a fundamental technique for exploring a graph using a queue as the basic data structure.

 **[Breadth First Search](./bfs.md)**